Because primary hyperoxaluria type 1 (PH1) is so rare, some people may have symptoms for a long time before their doctor diagnoses the disease.

 PH1 is more likely in people whose parents are relatives and in cultures where marriages between relatives are common.

 Laboratory tests can help your doctor narrow down the causes of your symptoms.

-Urine tests may show high levels of oxalate, a chemical found naturally in your body and also in some foods.
-But this doesn’t always mean that you have PH1.
+Urine tests may show high levels of oxalate, but this doesn’t always mean that you have PH1.
 High levels of a protein called glycolate in your pee also may suggest PH1.
 But they don't confirm the diagnosis.